• Welcome to the East Northport Jewish Center

 • Join us for Canasta

 We're playing Canasta on Sunday mornings at the ENJC!
-If you've never played before and want to learn, or already know how to play, we welcome you for an enjoyable few hours of cards.
-Contact the synagogue office for next Sunday date.
+If you've never played before and want to learn, or already know how, we welcome you for a fun morning of play.
+Our next Canasta date is October 20.
+Come join us at 11:00 am.

 Join us for Canasta